Frequently Asked Questions

 A: Yes!
 We have daily rates as well.
-When you fill out the registration form, just indicate the weeks you believe your child will be attending.
+When you fill out the registration form, just indicate the weeks your child will be attending.
 You do not need to identify specific days.

-A: Registration is $20 per child and the weekly rate is $140 for the first child and $100 for any other children.
-We also have options for day rates, which are $50/day for the first child and $40/day for any other children.
+A: Registration is $35 per child and the weekly rate is $190 for the first child and $165 for any other children.
+We also have options for day rates, which are $75/day for the first child and $55/day for any other children.
 Payment can be made during camp hours.
-(Checks should all be made payable to Camp Phoenix and should be submitted by Monday of the week in attendance.)
-We do not accept credit cards. *Please note that there will be no refunds or credits given starting in 2019 because of the fact that we staff based on confirmed payment/number of campers.*
+(Checks should all be made payable to Camp Phoenix and should be submitted by the Thursday of the week prior to attendance.
+If not submitted then, the spot will be opened for campers on the waitlist.)
+We do not accept credit cards. *Please note that there will be no refunds or credits given because of the fact that we staff based on confirmed payment/number of campers.*

 Q: What time does the camp day start?
 What is the typical day consist of?

 A: Click the following link to see an outline of our camp day: Typical Day Earliest drop off is 7:30am and latest pick up is 5:30pm.